Introduction to Minor Name Changes in Maine

 The Petition and supporting documents are recorded by the court on the ‘docket’ or court schedule.
 A ‘return date’ is assigned.

-Possible Hearing: In some courts the return date is when you need to come to court for a hearing.
-If someone comes to court on that date to object to the name change the Judge may hear it on that date.
+Possible Hearing: In some courts the return date is when you need to come to court or appear on zoom for a hearing.
+If someone comes to court on that date to object to the name change the Judge may hold a hearing that day.

 Some probate courts do not require a hearing.
 In this case, the 'return date’ is the last day someone could file an objection to the name change petition.
 Once this date passes, the judge will most likely approve the petition and issue the certificate of name change.